Procedure Guide ·Intestinal Blockage Surgery ·2026

 Repeat Offender Clause

-If your cat has had a previous blockage, some insurers may exclude future foreign body claims or increase premiums.
-Cats that eat non-food items habitually (pica) may face coverage limitations.
-Check your policy's language on recurring conditions.
+If your cat had a previous blockage, some insurers may exclude future foreign body claims or increase premiums.
+Cats with pica may face coverage limitations.
+Check your policy on recurring conditions.

 🇺🇸 US Pet Insurance Guide